-So node two could have a couple of forces on it.
-F H two, and F V two.
+So node two could have a couple of forces on it. f h two, and f v two.
 And it moves like the other nodes.
 So now I'm introducing the unknowns. u is the movement. u, again horizontal, and again, now we're talking about node two.
 And it moves up.
 Or doesn't, or moves down.
 But that's an unknown. u, a displacement, a vertical displacement of node two.
 Do you see the setup?
 Two forces per node.
 Two displacements per node.
-So that's like, the number of unknown is like double.
+So that's like, the number of unknown is like doubled.
 Like, doubled, and that produces an interesting situation.
 I've marked supports here.
 So let's just speak about supports.
 So what's happening at the supports?
 At the support there's no movement.
-The whole that point is pinned.
+The whole-- That point is pinned.
 So this is telling me that u horizontal five is zero and u vertical, sorry that was four and it'll be the same for five. u vertical five is zero.
 It's like grounding a node in the electrical case.
 We just see this pattern over and over.
 And we want to see OK, what does it look like for trusses?
 So here's a support that fixes those.
 So those are not unknowns.
 And similarly, they're not unknowns there.
 Still saying five when I mean four.

 So those are boundary conditions, n conditions, whatever.
 And similarly here.
 So how many unknowns are there?
 Now look at this picture, how many unknown displacements are there in this truss?
 Six.
 Six, right?
 Two here, two here, two here and none there.
 So the number of actual unknowns is six.
-My idea would be that it's twice the number of nodes minus the number of fixed things, that R would be four in this case.
+My idea would be that it's twice the number of nodes minus the number of fixed things, reaction, whatever.
+That R would be four in this case.
 I've got two fixed here and two fixed here, so this would be two times five.
 Ten possible displacements but R counts the number of fixed displacements, four, and leaves us with six.
 OK.
 So my matrix A will now be, it's always m by n.
 My matrix A will be five by six.
 OK.
 Now you're going to ask what is that matrix.
 But let me hold that off for a little moment.
 I want to just see its shape first.
 So you could now do this for a large truss, right?
 You count the bars, and you could count the nodes.
+And then you could count the unknown displacements, u.
+So there are six u's here.
 And there are five e's.
 And there are five bar forces.
 And there are six equilibrium, balance, force balances.
 Six, six for the node count, for the unknowns count, five, five for the bars count.